Welcome to Year 5

 The Year Five teachers are:

-Mrs Cawsey, Mrs Morley, Mrs Webb, Ms Rimell, and Miss Jones will also be supporting the children’s learning in Year 5.
-Mr Aldred and Mrs Almond will cover Planning, Preparation and Assessment time (PPA) for classes.
+Mrs Cawsey, Miss Fry, Mrs Bacon, and Miss Jones will also be supporting the children’s learning in Year 5.
+Mrs Almond will cover Planning, Preparation and Assessment time (PPA) for classes.
 I am sure you will soon recognise/get to know us all.

 Year 5 marks the move from children from lower to upper Key Stage 2.
 The essence of this year is to provide the children with opportunities to gain independence and to help them become more responsible.
 We continue building upon the lower Key Stage 2 curriculum and prepare them for their final year at Rowanfield Junior School in Year 6.